colinswrath/BladeAndBlunt/README.md

-This is a CommonLib implementation of a .NETScriptFramework plugin originally written by KernalsEgg for Blade and Blunt - A Combat Overhaul by SimonMagus616.
+This is a CommonLib implementation of a .NETScriptFramework plugin originally written by KernalsEgg.
 Much of the credit for the RE work goes to KernalsEgg.

+This was made for Blade and Blunt - A Combat Overhaul by SimonMagus616.

 ## Requirements
 * [CMake](https://cmake.org/)